Erasmo Giambona

 Erasmo

-Prior to joining Syracuse University, Giambona was a tenured Associate Professor at the University of Amsterdam and has held visiting appointments at Cornell University, Yale University, the University of Southern California, Luiss University, and Bocconi University.
+Prior to joining Syracuse University, Giambona was a tenured Associate Professor at the University of Amsterdam.
+He has also held visiting appointments at prominent global institutions, including Yale University, Cornell University, the University of Southern California, the University of Illinois Urbana–Champaign, Bocconi University, Luiss University, the University of Chinese Academy of Sciences, and the Shanghai University of Finance and Economics.

 Real Estate Capital Markets (undergraduate and graduate)